-The RMM-based MJO index continues to project an enhanced convective phase over the West Pacific, but the index has been chaotic over the past few days, and there is little eastward propagation.
-Other modes, including tropical cyclone activity over the Pacific, may be influencing the index.
+The RMM-based MJO index continues to project an enhanced convective phase over the West Pacific, but the index has remained stationary over the past two weeks.
+Tropical cyclone activity over the Pacific may be influencing the index, as is the gradual shift toward an El Niño base state.